Areas you like to work in:

 3-5 words my clients might use to describe me:

-Why I decided to become a therapist:
+Why I decided to come into this work:

 Something I enjoy outside of my role as a therapist: